 Yeah, people always say the world is so small, but 3 days of constant travel makes you realize how big it is.

-Stepping off the natural alternative to viagra plane onto the tarmac at Robertsfield, the smell that hit us first.
+Stepping off the plane onto the tarmac at Robertsfield, the smell that hit us first.
 Forest fire and a rich, musty dampness.
 A giant UN helicopter sits at rest.
 I told the customs lady at the tiny airport that we were kids here and she smiled big.
 “You are welcome.”
 Entry couldn’t have gone smoother.

 Our bags showed up.